Sunday, March 31, 2024

 Sibilant Syrystes

 So the afternoon, and session number four.
 We started at the center of the reserve and chose a direction to walk covering about a half mile before turning around to head back and perhaps try another trail.
 Then, a flurry of excitement.
 One of the researchers heard Cherry-throated Tanager calls and we ran up the trail to where they seemed to be.
 For an instant there was a fast moving flock of birds in the canopy overhead, multiple people calling directions and the birds were moving fast, and away from the trail.
-Hard to describe my relief when I got my bins on a bird, but no time to waste and I whipped the camera around and employed a technique know as 'spray and pray' firing a volley of shots into the leaves where I thought the bird might be.
+Hard to describe my relief when I got my bins on a bird, but no time to waste and I whipped the camera around and employed a technique known as 'spray and pray' firing a volley of shots into the leaves where I thought the bird might be.
 And then ... they were gone, the whole encounter lasted only a couple of minutes.
 But I had a record shot!

 OK, it wasn't a good shot ... but that didn't really matter ...